Singapore Isn’t Boring. You Are.

 1. Singapore isn’t boring - you are.

 As we all know “only boring people are bored” and Cassandra’s complaint of Singapore being boring is a fatuous one.
-The sort of whinging complaint you’d expect to hear from a spoilt child that’s been banned from playing PSP.

 I’m hard pressed to think of a single thing you can’t do in Singapore that you can do in the neighbouring countries Cassandra mentioned, bar one thing… drugs.
 The claim that Singapore is boring is actually a common one among tourists and from what I can tell is a euphemism for “I can’t find any illegal substances”.
 And rightly so.
 Any decent amount of banned substance can land you with a jail sentence or even the death penalty.
 While the public seems to be more relaxed these days with the consumption of marijuana at concerts and events (yes, you can smell it), I think we can all agree that a drug free society is a far safer one.
 I can’t say that I miss the half-dazed, glary eyed, sniffing colleagues of mine who were barely able to string a sentence together because of an obvious cocaine addiction, or the vomit covered side walk of Sydney that prevents you from walking in a straight line and appropriately begets the term “spew city”.